-Davidson College requires all investigators (faculty, students, staff–anyone named as personnel on a new or existing non-exempt research project), and faculty serving as faculty sponsors for student research projects, to complete human subjects training using the National Institutes of Health (NIH) tutorial on Protecting Human Subjects Participants.
-A copy of the certification of completion must be submitted to email@example.com as part of the application for IRB approval of a research project.
+Davidson College requires all investigators: faculty, students, staff (anyone named as personnel on a new or existing non-exempt research project), and faculty serving as faculty sponsors for student research projects, to complete human subjects training using the modified Office for Human Research Protections (OHRP) Assurance Training Modules (PDF).

 The IRB may accept alternate training in lieu of NIH training if the researcher can produce documentation indicating completion of a comparable training course, the training mechanism and the date of completion.
 Such documentation should accompany the application submission or be sent to the IRB office upon request.